 Please note: All posting approvals must be submitted online or in person at Campus Services, located in the Lavin-Bernick Center (LBC), Suite 107.

 The requirements listed in this policy are for general posting areas on the uptown campus of Tulane University and are not intended to supplant policies for individual buildings.
-These policies have been developed in collaboration with the Division of Students Affairs, the Associated Student Body, the Office of the University Architect, and the Office of University Communications.
+These policies have been developed in collaboration with the division of Campus Sevices, the division of Student Affairs, the Associated Student Body, and the Office of University Communications.
 Questions regarding this policy should be directed to the Division of Campus Services.

 1. Any and all items for general posting must be approved by the Division of Campus Services.
 The approval process requires a minimum of 3 days for review and approval.
 To receive approval, submit a copy of your posting to Campus Services.
 Accepted file types are Adobe Acrobat or PDF.
 A stamp of approval will be placed directly onto the document and sent back to you for printing and posting.